King-Talon23/CSD121-W25/src/main/java/lab5/reflections.md

 SubClasses of types can always be returned in place of their superClass but super classes cannot be returned in place of their subclass

-i.e the class pipeline looks similar to this PLayer -> HumanPlayer -> <insert subType of HumanPlayer>
+i.e the class pipeline looks similar to this Player -> HumanPlayer -> <insert subType of HumanPlayer>
 You can always return something lower down in the pipeline from the return type but never anything higher in the line than the return type